ICT Based Computer Training for Children with disabilities

 As Head Nepal has been running a residential child home (hostel) for the blind and partially sighted children from different villages of Humla district since May 2012 with different special educational training and recreational activities, now we have realized the necessity of ICT training mainly based on computer skills session to educate the children in computer soft skills (theoretically) and to train the students with practical skills that will enable them to use and work on the computer even for their educational purpose.

-Currently, 14 blind and partially sighted children in Head Vision Home are being trained in computer skills.
+Currently, all children with disabilities in our residential center are being trained in computer skills.
 Head Nepal has already been providing these children with accommodation, food along with special education, and different recreational activities.
 To open the gateway to Information, Communication, and Technology for the students with visual impairment in Humla, the concept of this project has been designed and being implemented.

 Purpose of the ICT Based Computer Training:

-The ICT Training is principally designed and implemented to educate/train the blind and partially sighted students in both basic and intermediate and practical and theoretical skills/knowledge to use the computer independently.
+The ICT Training is principally designed and implemented to educate/train our students with disability in both basic and intermediate and practical and theoretical skills/knowledge to use the computer independently.
 The main purpose of this project is to make sure that the students enrolled in the hostel get tremendous opportunities to access the use of computers at a practical level.
 So that the students will be literate in computer education/skills.

 Another important purpose of this computer training is to support the students to have better access to their class course study.
 This means the students also can study their coursebook on the computer and they can even prepare a note on the computer and read them when needed.
 As IT-based education is being remarkably important and practically very much useful for blind students worldwide, this noble project, ICT Training is conceptualized with the spirit of “accessibility is a gateway to communication and the proper communication is a gateway to information” for persons with visual impairment.